Chart Color Schemes

 Health performance in Dromana is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Dromana with high prevalence of common health conditions across both younger and older age groups.
-The rate of private health cover in Dromana is approximately 52%, which is higher than the average SA2 area but lower than Greater Melbourne's 57.9%.
+Health data shows significant challenges for Dromana, with high prevalence of common health conditions across both younger and older age groups.
+The rate of private health cover is approximately 52%, higher than the average SA2 area but lower than Greater Melbourne's 57.9%.

-The most prevalent medical conditions are arthritis (10.7%) and mental health issues (8.4%).
-About 63% of residents report no medical ailments, similar to Greater Melbourne's 63.9%.
-Dromana has a higher proportion of seniors aged 65 and over at 33%, compared to Greater Melbourne's 29.9%.
-Despite this, health outcomes among seniors in Dromana are above average, even better than the general population metrics.
+Arthritis and mental health issues are the most prevalent medical conditions, affecting 10.7% and 8.4% of residents respectively.
+About 63.0% of residents report no medical ailments, similar to Greater Melbourne's 63.9%.
+Dromana has a higher proportion of seniors aged 65 and over at 33.0% (4,584 people), compared to Greater Melbourne's 29.9%.
+Despite this, health outcomes among seniors in Dromana are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health